MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-auto-record-interactions.md

 ---
-title: Automatically Record Interactions with Contacts | Microsoft Docs
+title: Set Up Automatic Recording of Interactions| Microsoft Docs
-description: Describes how to automatically record interactions with contacts in Financials
+description: You can automatically record your customer or client interactions, for example, for sales, purchase and service documents or phone calls.
 services: project-madeira
 documentationcenter:
 author: jswymer